-This year, we are offering both a Self-Guided and Guided experience.
+This year, we are again offering both a Self-Guided and Guided experience.
 Both will allow visitors to explore the extent of the island.
 The Guided experience will be led by a trained guide for the first 90 minutes of the program on a more thoroughly interpreted walk across the island, after which visitors will be free to take their time getting back to the boat dock.
 The Guided experiene starts at the island-side boat dock and ends at the Choate Island summit.
 However, we will have staff and volunteers scattered across the island to provide interpretation for self-guided visitors as well.

 - Talks on Choate Island life, human and natural history